pallets/click/docs/testing.rst

       assert not result.exception
       assert result.output == 'Foo: wau wau\nfoo=wau wau\n'

-Note that prompts will be emulated so that they write the input data to the output stream as well.
+Prompts will be emulated so they write the input data to the output stream as well.
 If hidden input is expected then this does not happen.